 HOW TO: 13 Ways To Save Money Renovating A House

 Pinterest, isn’t it an amazingly dreamy place?
-Full of truly breathtaking interiors and totally dreamy designs.
-Some of the world’s dreamiset designers!
+Full of truly breathtaking interiors and totally gorgeous designs.
 Off you skip to your builder/architect/designer/hubs “THIS is it, this is what I want to create”….
 And then someone drops the BOB (Bedroom Obliterating Bombshell), the cost!

 We hear you, we hear you.
 Champagne taste, beer budget?
 It happens to most people and you’re not alone, it’s rare I hear “Wow, really, so cheap”.
 See here’s the thing, renovating and designing homes, well the stylish, well built, quality stuff…..it’s expensive.

 After my recent post 9 things you need to decide early in a renovation project, I want to share with you some of the tricks of the trade I’ve learnt over the last 10 years helping people boost their budget and save money renovating houses…..
 The secret is to spend in some areas and save in others….
-And spoiler alert, people often can’t tell the difference #SecretsSafeWithMe.
-With these tips you don’t need to compromise on quality or spend your life on ebay (unless you want to #NoJudgement).
+And make sure you stick around until the end where I show you how to save up to 90% at all your favourite high street places!

 So here are 13 of my best ways to save money renovating a house,

 Fallen in love with the marble but not so much the price tag?
 Fear not lovely.
 Get on over to google and look up engineered stone like Silestone and Ceaserstone.
 I do adore the look and beauty of real marble, but it does have weaknesses being a natural material, it’s porous and allergic to acids (which cause etching).

 So for a win-win solution that will last and put a few pounds back in your pocket, go with tough, durable, non porous and easy to clean engineered stone.